 Footballer Dean Windass said: “It’s easier than you think to strike a better balance with your energy bills.
-Making small changes, like turning down your thermostat by even one degree or taking shorter showers, can tot up and being able to see your energy use on your in-home display is a real motivator to keep reducing energy and your bills too!“
+Making small changes, like turning down your thermostat by even one degree can tot up and being able to see your energy use on your in-home display is a real motivator to keep reducing energy and your bills too!“

 “Getting a smart meter installed is a big save, no matter how you look at it.
 With automatic readings, it saves you the time and faff and also allows prepay users to top up via their mobile, online or at a shop.
 Ultimately, that means more time for football, alongside the pounds and pence you can save by keeping a closer eye on your energy use,” added former England international and Play-Off Final-winning goalkeeper Rob Green.